awebcode/awebcode/README.md

 - 🔭 I’m currently developing and building nextjs and nodejs ecommerce apps optimizing medusa

-- 🌱 I’m currently Using  MERN, Graphql,Next.Js,Node js,Redux, React Query and more Advanced features
+- 🌱 I’m currently Using  MERN, Graphql,Next.Js,Node js, Prisma, Redux, React Query and more Advanced features

 - 👨‍💻 Some of my projects and portfolio are available at [https://asikur.vercel.app](https://asikur.vercel.app)